- What is an eCheck?

 How do eCheck payments work?

-- Authorization: You provide your bank account number and routing number in a secure payment portal or checkout system.
-Vendors must obtain explicit consent before processing the transaction, usually via a checkbox or other digital agreement.
+- Authorization: You provide your bank account number and routing number through a secure payment portal.
+The vendor must obtain explicit consent before processing the transaction, usually via a digital authorization form.

-- Verification: The payment processor verifies the payment information, confirming sufficient funds and scanning for fraud or mismatches.
-Some systems debit and refund a small amount to confirm account validity.
+- Verification: The payment processor verifies the payment information, confirming sufficient funds and scanning for fraud.
+Some systems perform micro-deposits to confirm account validity.

-- Transmission: After verification of the payment details, the ACH network securely transmits them for processing.
-ACH transactions process in batches, keeping costs low and ensuring reliable settlement within 1–3 business days.
+- Transmission: The payment details are transmitted through the ACH network for processing.
+ACH transactions process in batches, keeping costs low.

-- Processing: Your bank withdraws the payment amount and transfers it to the vendor’s account.
+- Processing: Your bank withdraws the payment amount and transfers it to the vendor's account through the ACH network.
 Both banks finalize the transaction and update account balances.

 eCheck payment example

-Say you’re a small business hiring a web developer to set up your e-commerce site.
-You’ve agreed to the contract terms, and once the developer completes the work, they send you an invoice, their bank routing and account numbers, and their signed digital authorization.
+Say you're a small business hiring a web developer to build your e-commerce site.
+Once the developer completes the work, they send you an invoice along with their bank account and routing numbers and a digital authorization form.

-Once you approve the invoice, you’ll use your payment platform to issue the eCheck via the ACH network, which both banks will then process to withdraw funds from your account and deposit into the web developer’s account.
-Once that’s complete, you’ll both receive confirmation emails with the transaction details.
+You approve the invoice and use your payment platform to process an eCheck payment.
+The transaction goes through the ACH network, withdrawing funds from your account and depositing them into the developer's account within 1-3 business days.
+Both parties receive email confirmation with transaction details.

 Pros and cons of eChecks